 to get fit, but there's another way to get moving that can be a lot more fun dancing!

 Key Ideas: Physical fitness - Getting fit with dancing

 Note: This message and lesson plan also work well for Physical Fitness Month in May.

 Expecting the Best

-* Research indicates that there is a strong connection between optimism, self-esteem, happiness, and health.
+* Some research indicates that there is a connection between optimism, self-esteem, happiness, and health.
 Keeping a

-positive attitude is easier for some of us than others, but all of us can choose to express ourselves in a more positive way
+positive attitude is easier for some of us than others, but we can choose to express ourselves in a more positive way

 while doing our best to replace negative thoughts with positive ones.